Samira Bawumia: Recognition

-In 2018, Bawumia was made an Ambassador for the Global Alliance for Clean Cookstoves and joins the late former UN Secretary General Kofi Annan, Academy Award-winning actor Julia Roberts, and Grammy-nominated Ghanaian musician Rocky Dawuni to work with the Alliance and its partners to raise awareness of household air pollution, and encourage broader adoption of clean cooking solutions in developing countries in a bid to create cleaner environments and eradicate deaths caused by pollution from the burning of solid fuels for cooking.
+In 2018, Bawumia was made an ambassador for the Global Alliance for Clean Cookstoves and joins the late former UN Secretary General Kofi Annan, Academy Award-winning actor Julia Roberts, and Grammy-nominated Ghanaian musician Rocky Dawuni to work with the Alliance and its partners to raise awareness of household air pollution, and encourage broader adoption of clean cooking solutions in developing countries in a bid to create cleaner environments and eradicate deaths caused by pollution from the burning of solid fuels for cooking.

 The African Women of Excellence Awards, a scheme organized by the African Union in partnership with the Diasporan African Forum (DAF), recognized Bawumia on 29 September 2018, in Sandton City-Johannesburg, South Africa, for her contribution to peace within social, political, and economic spheres.

 In 2019, she was acknowledged as the first of seven individuals honored by Sustainable Energy for All in conjunction with Ashden.
 This was in recognition of her efforts towards the United Nations' Sustainable Development Goal 7, which is to ensure access to modern reliable, renewable, and affordable energy for all by 2030.

-At the 7th Annual Maternity Fundraising Gala of the Ghanaian Women Association of Georgia, Bawumia was honoured with three awards for her humanitarian activities and interventions.
+At the 7th Annual Maternity Fundraising Gala of the Ghanaian Women Association of Georgia, Bawumia was honored with three awards for her humanitarian activities and interventions.
 The awards included the Macon-Bibb County Award, the GWAG Humanitarian Award, and the Atlantic City Council Award presented by the Mayor of the County, Lester Miller.

 In 2023, Bawumia was one of the Keynote speakers at the World Biogas Summit held in Birmingham, United Kingdom.